Broader Public Sector accountability resources

 Our mission is to provide all our students with a well-rounded education for the mind, body and spirit through an emphasis on academic excellence, social responsibility and Catholic values.
 To support this mission, we have adopted Strategic Commitments to guide our school community through the years 2018 to 2021.
 Our goal is for each commitment to resonate with our students, parents, and staff.
 By focusing our work on these three areas, we can continue to address strengths and needs in a faith-filled environment, ensuring safe, caring and inclusive schools, dedication to equity and well-being, as well as continued focus on excellence and Deep Learning.

 Our Strategic Plan provides a vision for the Board by establishing strategic direction, with an emphasis on student achievement.
 Operational plans, such as the Board Innovation Plan (BIP) flow out of the Strategic Plan.
-The BIP is updated and reviewed by the Board of Trustees each year, and will be available on this webpage in late November 2018.
 Both our Strategic Plan and BIP outline our priorities and goals for performance measures, evidence gathering methods and targets for improvement.

 Director’s Annual Report